-You may have noticed a few changes on nutrition labels lately, including on your favorite Post Consumer Brands cereals.
-Updated U.S. Food & Drug Administration (FDA) labeling requirements, paired with our research to understand what cereals consumers want, have led to the more user-friendly Nutrition Facts panel that you are seeing on our packaging today.
+You may have noticed a few changes on our nutrition labels lately, including on your favorite Post Consumer Brands® cereals.
+Updated U.S. Food & Drug Administration (FDA) labeling requirements, paired with our research to understand what cereal-lovers want to know about the nutritional value of their breakfast, have led to the more user-friendly Nutrition Facts panel that you see on our packaging today.

-The new label may not seem all that different at first glance, but key changes were made to make it easier for you and your family to make informed food choices.
+The new label may not seem all that different at first glance, but key changes were made to make it easier for you and your family to make informed breakfast choices.

-For example, we know that many cereal eaters are moving beyond just adding traditional cow’s milk and are now eating it dry, with yogurt or with nondairy milk.
-Thus, we removed the “with milk” column from our Nutrition Facts panel to better reflect current cereal-eating habits.
+We know that many Post fans are moving beyond the traditional way of eating cereal with regular milk.
+Consumers are now eating it dry, with yogurt, or with non-dairy alternatives such as almond milk, oat milk, soy milk, and more.
+Thus, we removed the “with milk” column from our cereal Nutrition Facts panel to better reflect current cereal-eating habits.
 You will see this, along with a number of other important updates, now reflected on our packaging.

 Reading the new nutrition facts label

-We have created the graphic below to make it easier for you to see what’s new on our Nutrition Facts panel.
+Our graphic below will make it easier for you to see what’s new on our Nutrition Facts panel.
 Highlights include:

 Some cereal serving sizes have been increased to better reflect the amounts people are actually eating.
 Serving sizes are calculated based on the density of the cereal, and there are three serving size options for ready-to-eat cereal under the new FDA guidelines.